daniel08424/eduTracker_Frontend/README.md

 2. Token and username are passed as props instead of using `localStorage`.
 3. Courses are listed.
 Each course links to a `CourseDetail` page.
 4. On lesson view:
-   - Visibility is tracked using Intersection Observer API.
+   - Visibility is tracked using `Intersection Observer API`.
-   - Check the Network Strength (Good Network, Bad Network) with Network Information API
+   - Check the Network Strength (Good Network, Bad Network) with `Network Information API`.
-   - Time is tracked using setInterval by using Background Task API.
+   - Time is tracked using setInterval by using `Background Task API`.
    - Every 10s, progress is saved to backend.
    - Once enough time is spent, the lesson is marked complete.
 5. Navbar displays username and logout button.